 Our employees’ development thrives because of a gamified LMS.
-Our employees are passionate gamers who are hungry for the most engaging experience and we need to be thinking of the future at all times.
+Our employees are passionate gamers who are hungry for the most engaging experience.
+Above all, we see the need to be thinking of the future at all times.

 Gamification in HR

-Imagine a world where you can create a selection of competencies which can be linked to specific content completion targets.
-As your learners complete their learning they can see their stats progressing!
+Imagine a world where you can create a selection of competencies, linked to specific targets upon completion of content.
+As your learners complete their learning, they can see their stats progressing!
 This leads to levelling up.
-Specialist titles would be unlocked as they reach milestones and learners can boast about this on their profile.
-You can ask people skilled in a certain area for support, or give advice to someone in an area you are proficient in!
+Specialist titles would be unlocked as they reach milestones.
+Then learners can boast about this on their profile.
+You can ask people skilled in a certain area for support.
+Similarly, you can give advice to someone in an area you are proficient in!

-Everyone loves collecting things but collecting an endless supply of badges can quickly lose its impact.
-This element is ready to evolve into something more.
-Skill-specific badge collections timed and themed collections, and a recognition system where you can collect praise on your role would help gamification to maintain its impact over time.
+Everyone loves collecting things.
+But collecting an endless supply of badges can quickly lose its impact.
+As such, this element is ready to evolve into something more.
+Skill-specific badge collections, timed and themed collections, and a recognition system are great incentives.
+This would really help gamification to maintain its impact over time.

-We need to move beyond the gamification of learning and move towards the gamification of behaviours and practice in business.
+We need to move beyond the gamification of learning.
+Clearly, we need to move towards the gamification of behaviours and practice in business.

-All these features and more, delivered via a user-friendly, mobile platform with push notifications, challenges, events and a detailed dashboard for you to view your progress and compare it with others is definitely what our learners are looking for.
+Our learners are looking for all these features and more.
+They expect them to be delivered via a mobile user-friendly platform.
+Particularly, such a platform will likely include push notifications, challenges and events.
+Furthermore, it can also include a detailed dashboard for you to view your progress and compare it with others.

 Marigo Raftopoulos: Strategic Gamification